mrismanaziz/Reforestation/README.md

-## Why was Pavlov's beard so soft?
-Because he conditioned it.
+## I ate a clock yesterday.
+It was so time consuming.